inventree/inventree-docs/docs/report/build.md

 This will result a report page like this:

 {% with id="report-options", url="build/report-61.png", description="Report Example Builds" %} {% include "img.html" %} {% endwith %}

+### Default Report Template

+A default *Build Report* template is provided out of the box, which is useful for generating simple test reports.
+Furthermore, it may be used as a starting point for developing custom BOM reports:

+View the [source code](https://github.com/inventree/InvenTree/blob/master/InvenTree/report/templates/report/inventree_build_order_base.html) for the default build report template.